Shingles (Herpes Zoster)—Child Care and Schools

 What is shingles?

-An infection caused by the reactivation of varicella-zoster (chickenpox) virus within the body of someone who previously had chickenpox or, less commonly, someone who received the chickenpox vaccine in the past
+Shingles is an infection caused by the reactivation of varicella-zoster (chickenpox) virus in someone who previously had chickenpox or, less commonly, someone who received the chickenpox vaccine in the past.

 What are the signs or symptoms?

-Appearance of red bumps and blisters (vesicles), usually in a narrow area on one side of the body.
+Appearance of clusters of blisters (vesicles), usually in a narrow area on one side of the body.
 The rash may be itchy or painful.

 What are the incubation and contagious periods?

-• Incubation period: The virus remains in the body in an inactive state for many years after the original chickenpox infection.
-Shingles may occur when the virus (varicella zoster) reactivates many years after having chickenpox or the chickenpox vaccine.
+• Incubation period: The chickenpox virus remains in the body in an inactive state for life after the original infection.
+Shingles may occur when the chickenpox virus reactivates many years after having chickenpox or the chickenpox vaccine.

 • Contagious period: Until the vesicles are covered by scabs.